snolfi/evorobotpy/README.md

 # evorobotpy
-A tool to experiment with adaptive (evolutionary and reinforcement learning) robotics
+A tool for adaptive (evolutionary and reinforcement learning) robotics